Fours Program Class Curriculum

 • More than and less than, graphing, patterning, sequencing, measuring, and sorting, are emphasized daily.

-• In addition to monthly thematic units, a variety of fun activities and cool experiments will enhance the curriculum.
+• In addition to monthly thematic units, a variety of fun activities and engaging experiments will enhance the curriculum.

 Art and Music